matomo-org/developer-documentation/docs/getting-started.md

 TODO: (stuff that needs to go in SOME guide)
 - DataTable row actions

--->
+TODO: removed scheduled reports guide. should be replaced w/ two tutorials (new output format + new transport medium) -->

 So you're a Piwik user and you need Piwik to do something it doesn't do.
 Or maybe you're a user of another web app and you want to integrate it with this amazing analytics software you've heard so much about (Piwik, naturally).
 Well, you've come to the right place!